 - 1. Tell the harasser to stop. - 2.
-Report the behavior to an adult immediately. - 3.
-Remember, harassment is illegal.
+Report the behavior to an adult immediately. - Remember, harassment is illegal.
 Retaliation is also illegal.

-"It's a great satisfaction knowing for a brief point in time you made a difference."
+"It's a great satisfaction knowing difference."

 Sexual harassment is addressed in School Board Policy #248 and included in the Level III category of the North Allegheny Code of Conduct.
 In addition to the possible consequences outlined in the Code of Conduct, a Harassment Tracking Form may be completed and sent to the Superintendent of Schools.